-I remember the time that I started with grilling.
+I remember the time that I started grilling.
 I soon found out that the bottom of the grill can get very dirty and had to find a way to keep the bottom of my BBQ clean.

 Aluminum Foil – The Best Solution